Rayle in Wilkes County, Georgia — The American South (South Atlantic)

 Erected 1958 by Georgia Historical Commission.
 (Marker Number 157-14.)

 Location.
 33° 48.085′ N, 82° 55.631′ W. Marker is in Rayle, Georgia, in Wilkes County.
-Marker is on Lexington Road (U.S. 78) half a mile west of Richardson Road, on the right when traveling west.
-Touch for map.
+Marker is on Lexington Road (U.S. 78) half a mile west of Richardson Road, on the right when traveling Touch for map.
 Marker is in this post office area: Rayle GA 30660, United States of America.
+Touch for directions.

 Credits.
-This page was last revised on June 16, 2016.
-This page originally submitted on December 26, 2009, by David Seibert of Sandy Springs, Georgia.
-This page has been viewed 882 times since then and 21 times this year.
+This page was last revised on February 1, 2020.
+It was originally submitted on December 26, 2009, by David Seibert of Sandy Springs, Georgia.
+This page has been viewed 1,338 times since then and 303 times this year.
 Photos: 1, 2, 3, 4. submitted on December 26, 2009, by David Seibert of Sandy Springs, Georgia. • Kevin W. was the editor who published this page.